YuelangX/AvatarMAV/README.md

 ```
 python train.py
 ```
-During the training process, the intermediate results are saved in the results folder。
+During the training process, the intermediate results are saved in the results folder

 ## Citation
 ```